Table of contents

 1. VoK-Security Module

-5. Why there is no Authentication API in VoK
+8. Why there’s no Authentication API in VoK

 VoK-Security Module